Nebius Review 2026: Pricing, Performance, Pros & Cons

 Cost advantage: Nebius undercuts major cloud providers on hourly rates.
 A100 instances at $1.00-$1.20/hour beat AWS ($1.50+) and compete favorably with RunPod ($1.19).

-European presence: Frankfurt-based infrastructure appeals to teams with data locality requirements.
-Sub-20ms latency to Germany, France, and UK improves training stability versus transatlantic routing.
+European presence: Finland and France data centers appeal to teams with data locality requirements.
+Sub-20ms latency to Germany, France, and the UK improves training stability versus transatlantic routing.

 Flexible capacity: Spot pricing, reserved instances, and on-demand flexibility accommodate various workload patterns.
 Teams running scheduled training use 40-50% discounts via spot instances.